-The Santa Fe Trail is a tranquil drive through Southweast Colorado.
+The Santa Fe Trail is a tranquil drive through Southeast Colorado, connecting Lamar with Trinidad.
 It roughly follows the national historic trail by the same name.

 The Colorado portion begins east of Lamar on the Kansas border.
 It follows Highway US-50 until it reaches La Junta.
 It then travels southwest past La Junta, Trinidad and into New Mexico.
 This historic trade route was heavily used between the 1820s and 1870s.

 Biking – Follow the quiet paved Auto Route through Southeast Colorado.

 - You can find dispersed camping in the Comanche National Grassland.

 - There are also modern campgrounds at John Martin Reservoir and Trinidad Lake.